Incomplete Information Robustness: Robustness

 Let $(T,\Theta,\pi,u)$ be a non-redundant game, which we regard as the analyst's model.
 The analyst believes that a belief-invariant communication rule may exist but has no information about it.
 Thus, the analyst predicts players' behavior using the outcomes of BNE of elaborations.
 By Lemma \ref{elaboration BIBCE proposition}, such outcomes are BIBCE of $(T,\Theta,\pi,u)$.

 We further assume that the analyst believes that the true game is in a ``neighborhood'' of elaborations of the analyst's model.
 We call such a nearby game an $\varepsilon$-elaboration, which is approximately an elaboration of $(T,\Theta,\pi,u)$.
-An elaboration is a special case of $\varepsilon$-elaboration with $\varepsilon=0$.
+An elaboration is a special case of an $\varepsilon$-elaboration with $\varepsilon=0$ (see Figure \ref{fig:elaborations}).